egillij/webgpu-wasm/README.md

 # webgpu-wasm
-WebGPU experiments with Emscripten and WebAssembly
+Playing around with WebGPU using C++ and Emscripten